-Smart space planning is the most important element to achieving more space without moving.
 Consider moving or removing a wall.
-If you can gain more living space by removing a non-load bearing wall, by all means check out that possibility.
+If you can gain more living space by removing a non-load bearing wall, by all means, check out that possibility.

 If you don’t want to remove the entire wall, a pony wall or half-wall would serve two purposes…it would define your space while making the space feel larger!